 “… C++ is not a bad language per se.
 It’s just, well kinda suffers from bloat.
 In the words of Richard E. Gooch, “It seduces the programmer, making it much easier to write bloatware“…”

 Probably you indulge into recreational C++ and the following is just a light curiosity for you ( https://godbolt.org/z/u0fkZo ) :

 // 1: -Wsign-conversion -O3

 // unsigned to signed ?

-Or perhaps you are not fan of “recreational programming” and you do take the above so seriously you actually do not use C++ on mission critical projects?
-Perhaps your code has to be installed, inside some medical equipment your company delivers?
+Or.
+Perhaps you are not fan of “recreational programming” and you do take the above so seriously you actually do not use C++ on mission critical projects?
+Perhaps your code is a firmware that has to be installed, inside some medical equipment your company delivers?

 You might take the C++ implicit conversions so seriously that “even” the following is a very serious matter for you.

 char C = 64 ;

 Not because you happen to be “unreasonable”, but because you need to deliver code where implicit conversion are simply not allowed.
 Just like for example exceptions, in many real-time projects are not allowed.
 They simply do not exist over there.
 Them exceptions are simply switched off.

 Here is yet another (not that) funny example: